 Share these tips with all caregivers to ensure safe sleep for your baby:

-Use a crib that meets current safety standards with a firm mattress that fits snuggly and is covered with only a tight-fitting crib sheet.
+- Use a crib that meets current safety standards with a firm mattress that fits snugly and is covered with only a tight-fitting crib sheet.

-Remove all soft bedding and toys from your baby’s sleep area (this includes loose blankets, bumpers, pillows and positioners).
+- Remove all blankets, comforters and toys from your baby’s sleep area (this includes loose blankets, bumpers, pillows and positioners).
 The American Academy of Pediatrics suggests using a wearable blanket instead of loose blankets to keep your baby warm.

 Safe Sleep Resources to Download and Share with your Baby’s Caregivers

 Download Safe Sleep Checklist [English/Spanish]

 Safe Sleep Tip Brochure [Spanish]

 Safe Sleep Tip Brochure [French]